-ii) Long-Term Variable Remuneration (Multi-year)
+Long-Term Variable Remuneration (Multi-annual)

-Due to their overlap in time, the following Long-Term Incentive Plans remain in force during the 2021-2022 financial year:
+Due to overlapping in time, the following Long-Term Incentive Plans remain in force during the 2022-2023 financial year:

-- 2017 Long-Term Incentive Plans (General and Special Plans): third vesting cycle, launched in 2019 and vesting in September 2022. - 2020 Long-Term Incentive Plan (General and Special Plan): with single vesting period, vesting in September 2023, the launch of which was agreed in October 2020 (fiscal year expired 2019-2020; see section B.7 below, which reflects its characteristics). - 2021-2023 Long-Term Incentive Plan: with three vesting cycles, the first of which was launched in October 2021 and vests in September 2024.
+- Long-Term Incentive Plan 2020 (General and Special Plan): with a single consolidation period, consolidation in September 2023, which was agreed to be launched in October 2020. - Long-Term Incentive Plan 2021-2023: with three consolidation cycles, the first of which was launched in October 2021 and accrues in September 2024. - Long-Term Incentive Plan 2021-2023 Second Consolidation period, launched in October 2023 and accrues in September 2025.